masajid390/non-blocking-api/README.md

 # non-blocking-api

-A production-ready Fastify + TypeScript API with comprehensive security, caching, monitoring, and resilience features.
+A production-ready Fastify + TypeScript API with comprehensive security, caching, and resilience features.
 Built with best practices for performance and observability.

 ## Features